The Crafty Carrot

 Sustaining all life and the apples we eat,

-Give thanks to the wood wide web - So waltz with the hyphae, tip and strand,
+2. So waltz with the hyphae, tip and strand,

 Give thanks to the wood wide web